qntln/difftrack/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 When you update a dict item several times or even delete it you
-sometimes don't want to send all the changes.
-Only those that are
+sometimes don't want to keep all the changes.
+You can use *compaction*
-applicable now:
+to drop changes that cancel or override each other out:

 .. code:: python